SmartThingsCommunity/st-device-sdk-c-ref/README.md

 Install the toolchain defined in the chipset SDK you use according to the directions below.
 If no development environment is described for your chipset, it is assumed to only be applicable for 64-bit Ubuntu-based environments.

-#### For ESP8266 (Ubuntu/Debian Quickstart):
-1. Set up the ESP8266 Toolchain for Linux according to the [Espressif documentation](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/linux-setup.html).
-2. In order to use the pre-supplied SDK build script `build.py`, extract [the toolchain](https://dl.espressif.com/dl/xtensa-lx106-elf-gcc8_4_0-esp-2020r3-linux-amd64.tar.gz) into the `~/esp/xtensa-lx106-elf/` directory as directed in the Expressif documentation linked above.

-> The Espressif documentation linked above directs you to add the toochain path to your `PATH` environment variable in your `~/.profile`.
-This step *not* necessary if you use the pre-supplied build script `build.py` - the path is automatically exported when using the build script.

 #### For ESP32:
 1. Install [Prerequisites](https://docs.espressif.com/projects/esp-idf/en/release-v4.3/esp32/get-started/index.html#step-1-install-prerequisites) for your build system OS.
 2. Set up the ESP32 toolchain with `setup.py`

-#### For ESP32_v3.3 (Legacy - Ubuntu/Debian Quickstart):
-1. Set up the ESP32 Toolchain for Linux according to the [Espressif documentation](https://docs.espressif.com/projects/esp-idf/en/release-v3.3/get-started/index.html#setup-toolchain).
-1. In order to use the pre-supplied build script `build.py`, extract [the toolchain](https://dl.espressif.com/dl/xtensa-esp32-elf-linux64-1.22.0-80-g6c4433a-5.2.0.tar.gz) to `~/esp/xtensa-esp32-elf/` as directed in the original Expressif documentation.

-> The Espressif documentation linked above directs you to add the toochain path to your `PATH` environment variable in your `~/.profile`.
-This step *not* necessary if you use the pre-supplied build script `build.py` - the path is automatically exported when using the build script.

 ### Build